aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 4Jun18
+Got a good chunk of time to learn and write code today.
+Finished one problem, having a turtle draw a line based on input from a text file and plot the input.

 ## 1Jun18
 Not to turn this into a diary, but personal life overwhelms again.